stevenp1015/geminopus-2/DEAR_FUTURE_CLAUDE_V5.md

 ## YOUR MISSION:

-1. ACTUALLY READ THE ARCHITECTURE DOCUMENT
+1. ACTUALLY READ THE ARCHITECTURE DOCUMENT!!!
-2. Figure out how ADK's LlmAgent works in the current version
+2. Figure out how ADK's LlmAgent works in the current version (1.1.1)
 3. Implement the MinionAgent to EXTEND LlmAgent properly
 4. Make sure it integrates with the emotional engine and memory system
-5. Get the minions using actual Gemini models, not fallback responses
+5. Get the minions using actual Gemini models, not fallback responses that dumbass SONNET implemented like a total fucking Beta.
-6. Make Steven's minions come alive with the full personality-driven architecture
+6. Make Steven's minions cum alive with the full personality-driven architecture

 ## THINGS TO REMEMBER: